Exploring the south of Spain on a Road Trip – Part 2

 Trevelez – Camping Trevelez – we could have camped but as the night time temperatures were plummeting we opted instead for a cosy little wooden cabin.
 We ate good wholesome food in the bar in the evening and chatted to some other travellers.

 Granada – Camping Sierra Nevada – On the surface this campsite was great – the toilets and showers were spotless, the site was well maintained with mature trees and shrubs and it was perfectly located for the city of Granada on a very efficient bus route.
 Sadly, the extras, or the lack of them let the site down.
 There was a bar with weak wifi BUT every electric point was taped over.
 When I asked if I could charge my lap top the staff declined and told me that they were nothing to do with the campsite.
 That shouldn’t have mattered but we were drinking there.
 The site would charge our mobile phones at reception for a fee – there was no way I was going to leave my lap top charging there – but as I had a deadline to reach, I had to resort to sitting on a wooden bench in the dark, damp and freezing cold with my laptop plugged in behind the drinks vending machine.
 The final straw was when we left the site the computer system had (allegedly) gone down and we could only pay by cash.
 We scraped together enough euros to pay our bill but we then had problems once we were en route to our next stop as we couldn’t find an ATM and we needed fuel.
-If you want to go a little bit more upmarket and stay in one of the motel rooms, click on this link
+If you want to go a little bit more upmarket you could stay in one of the motel rooms

 The Alhambra – if possible buy your tickets in advance but if the tourist office has sold out, check whether your hotel, hostel or campsite can get hold of any for you.